Adolescence Trivia

 Answer: before age 9

-A common benchmark for precocious puberty in boys is puberty before age 9.
+In adolescence-related physical development, precocious puberty in boys is typically defined is starting before age 9.

 Question 10

-In girls, delayed puberty is often defined by absence of breast development by what age?
+In girls, delayed puberty means no breast development by what age?

-Delayed puberty in girls is often defined is no breast development by age 13.
+The anchor is puberty timing in adolescent physical development.
+A delayed onset in girls is defined here is no breast development by age 13.

 Question 11